-Since the beginning of 2021, the impact of COVID-19 has continued to be eased with the global economy on its way of recovery.
+Subsequent to the end of the reporting period, the impact of COVID-19 has continued to be eased with the global economy on its way of recovery.
 The governors are of the opinion that Company continues to retain sufficient financial resources to continue as a going concern.